Yalson-Shrestha/learning-notes/Linux/bandit-writeups.md

 - **Command used:** - nmap, openssl s_client -connect localhost:31790 -quiet
 - **Learning**: Port scanning, SSL service identification, private key authentication Password found: EReVavePLFHtFlFsjn3hyzMlvSuSAcRD

+## Level 17 to 18
+- **Task:**  There are 2 files in the homedirectory: passwords.old and passwords.new.
+The password for the next level is in passwords.new and is the only line that has been changed between passwords.old and passwords.new
+- **Command used:** - diff passwords.old passwords.new
+- **Learning**: Using diff to compare files and interpret the output ( < for first file, > for second file) Password found: x2gLTTjFwMOhQ8oWNbMN362QKxfRqGlO

+## Level 18 to 19
+- **Task:**  The password for the next level is stored in a file readme in the homedirectory.
+Unfortunately, someone has modified .bashrc to log you out when you log in with SSH.
+- **Command used:** - ssh bandit18@bandit.labs.overthewire.org -p 2220 "cat readme"
+- **Learning**: Bypassing shell initialization by passing commands directly to SSH Password found: cGWpMaKXVwDUNgPAVJbWYuGHVn9zl3j8

+## Level 19 to 20
+- **Task:**  To gain access to the next level, you should use the setuid binary in the homedirectory.
+Execute it without arguments to find out how to use it.
+The password for this level can be found in the usual place (/etc/bandit_pass), after you have used the setuid binary.
+- **Command used:** - ./bandit20-do cat /etc/bandit_pass/bandit20
+- **Learning**: Using setuid binaries for privilege escalation to access restricted files Password found: 0qXahG8ZjOVMN9Ghs7iOWsCfZyXOUbYO

+## Level 20 to 21
+- **Task:**  There is a setuid binary in the homedirectory that does the following: it makes a connection to localhost on the port you specify as a commandline argument.
+It then reads a line of text from the connection and compares it to the password in the previous level (bandit20).
+If the password is correct, it will transmit the password for the next level (bandit21).
+- **Command used:** - echo "bandit20-password" | nc -l -p 1234 (set up listener)
+                    - ./suconnect 1234 (connect to listener in another terminal)
+- **Learning**: Network communication via localhost, using netcat as a simple server Password found: EeoULMCra2q0dSkYj561DX7s1CpBuOBt